Introduction to CSS for Paged Media

 - This means your CSS formatting can create standard and unique options for your documentation

-When you use CSS is used for paged media formatting, Web and print documents are created from a single XML or HTML document.
+When CSS is used for paged media formatting, Web and print documents are created from a single XML or HTML document.
 The requirements for CSS has evolved over the years and we are continuously adding new CSS features to AH Formatter.

 AH Formatter V6.6 has improved CSS support and added new output options.
 Our compliance efforts allow you to use AH Formatter to support documents using CSS2.1 and CSS3 — the CSS3 page model support has expanded to high-quality CSS formatting options as they become available.